-How to use notes when presenting on stage
+How to use notes when presenting at a conference on stage

 Even the best presenters get nervous.
 Notes are a good failsafe but should only be a quick reminder of your key messages, rather than a narration of your entire presentation.
 Remember that you will struggle to read normal 12pt text at an arm’s length away, especially if the lights are dimmed for a PowerPoint presentation.
-Make sure your notes are typed in an easy-to-read large font size (16+), that they are condensed into bullet points and that they are double-spaced out.
+One of the key presentation tips for business conferences is to make sure your notes are typed in an easy-to-read, large font size (16+).
+Make sure that they are condensed into bullet points and that they are double-spaced.
 Someone squinting at their notes to read them is a recipe for disaster for the presenter and the audience.